 A Guide to Effective SaaS Security for Business Managers

-Software as a service (SaaS) is a model that offers a broad range of advantages, providing companies with the ability to procure high-end software solutions without needing to build those solutions themselves or purchase them outright.
-However, SaaS is also a model that presents its own unique security risks.
+September 16, 2021 / Katarina RudelaSoftware as a service (SaaS) is a model that offers a broad range of advantages, providing companies with the ability to procure high-end software solutions without needing to build those solutions themselves or purchase them outright.
+Unfortunately, SaaS is also a model that presents its own unique security risks.
 While the benefits of SaaS tend to far outweigh any risks that it might pose, it is nonetheless vital for business managers to carefully consider the risks involved with relying on a SaaS solution and develop a thorough strategy for mitigating those risks.
 In this article, we will explore the security risks that are present in the SaaS model as well as the steps that business managers can take in order to ensure that the SaaS solutions that they employ are as secure as possible.

 Security Risks of the SaaS Model

 Reliance on SaaS solutions has been steadily growing for several years now.
-However, as indicated by the graph below, the demand for numerous SaaS applications saw an especially prominent increase during the height of the COVID-19 pandemic.
+As indicated by the graph below, though, the demand for numerous SaaS applications saw an especially prominent increase during the height of the COVID-19 pandemic.
 The rapid rise in remote work that the pandemic necessitated has created a significant need for remote communications and project management applications such as Microsoft Teams, Zoom, Zscaler, and more.

 This growth in reliance on various SaaS applications has also led to an increased trust in the security capabilities of the SaaS model.
 Nevertheless, there are a variety of risks associated with SaaS solutions that business managers will need to evaluate and prepare for.
+This includes risks such as:

 Data Theft From Outside Threats

 Anytime sensitive data is stored on the cloud there is an increased risk of a breach that exposes that data to theft from cybercriminals.
-In 2020 alone, there were a total of 1001 data breaches in the United States.
+In 2020 alone, there was a total of 1001 data breaches in the United States.
 This actually marks a decrease from the previous year's total, but suffice it to say that the number of data breaches is trending up.
 While the reasons for this upward trend in data breaches are multi-faceted, an increased reliance on cloud-based and SaaS solutions by companies of all sizes certainly plays a role in the growing rate of data breaches.

 Inadequate Control Over Who Can Access Sensitive Data